bitwarden/adr/decisions/0012-angular-filename-convention.md

 - `.type` - Enum
 - `.service.implementation` - Implementation of an abstract service

+The class names are expected to use the suffix as part of their class name as well.
+I.e. a service implementation will be named `FolderServiceImplementation`, a request model will be named `FolderRequest`.

 ### Positive Consequences <!-- optional -->

 - Since most of our code is written in Angular, we should use the Angular coding style guide.